 To create a new CDN endpoint

-The Add an endpoint blade appears.
+The Add an endpoint pane appears.

 Some types of origins, such as Azure Storage and Web Apps, require the host header to match the domain of the origin.
 Unless you have an origin that requires a host header different from its domain, you should leave the default value.